 In today’s hypercommodified landscape words like “community,” sharing,” and “solidarity,” have been coopted, becoming buzzwords within the lexicon platform capitalism.
-Social companies thrive off the idea of community, while destroying its very essence by commodification.
+Social media companies thrive off the idea of community, while destroying its very essence by commodification.
 An Atlas of Commoning : Places of Collective Production is a response to this crisis.
 The exhibition, which is hosted at the TBC Concept Flagship, in collaboration with Tbilisi Architecture Biennial aims to reclaim language and practices associated with community, encouraging viewers to reconsider the meaning of “we”.

 The exhibition’s core critique is the loss of community values by focusing on the dynamic and messy process of creating and maintaining shared resources and spaces.
 This practice is in direct opposition to privatization and individualism, which are rampant in urbanization today.
 This is a call to revive collective governance and rediscover public life.
 This is especially relevant in a city such as Tbilisi where rapid urbanization has reshaped physical and social landscapes.